space-sh/docker-compose/doc/shebang.md

 interpretor to run for the script.
 For Bash scripts it is usually `#!/bin/env bash`.

-We can add a shebang line that tells the kernel that we want the _Space_ module _docker-compose_ to be the interpretor so it can directly run the yaml file.
+We can add a shebang line that tells the kernel that we want the _Space_ module _docker-compose_ to be the interpreter so it can directly run the yaml file.

 For Linux add this line as the very first line in your `docker-compose.yaml` file:
 ```sh